My Path to Being a Well-Rounded Student

 Student Clubs and Organizations

 Joining a student club or organization is one way to become involved in the extracurricular life at the College.
 Whether you wish to continue an interest, develop one, explore new and different ideas or just to socialize, a student club is a great opportunity!
 More than 30 registered student clubs are on file with the Center for Student Leadership Development and with Student Government Association (SGA).
 Many clubs have a curriculum or academic department focus.
 Other clubs have an artistic focus.
 Still, other clubs are based on a particular religion, ethnicity or social focus.
-Students who wish to become involved in clubs or organizations must be registered in at least one credit-bearing course, maintain a cumulative grade point average of at least 2.0, and be in good standing at the College.
+Students who wish to become executive officers for a student clubs must be registered in at least one credit-bearing course, maintain a cumulative grade point average of at least 2.5, and be in good standing at the College.
+There is no grade point average required for new students to hold an executive officer position.
+There is also no grade point average for students to be general members of a student club.
+Clubs must register and reactivate each year.
+For the most current list of clubs and organizations, visit Pride Portal, or visit the Center for Student Leadership Development (S1-12).

 How to Start a Club

 Do you have a great idea for a student club at Community College of Philadelphia?
 Will it serve a student need and be a service to the community?
 If you feel that your idea for a new club will do the above as well as be a lot of fun, then you may have what it takes to start a new club (or re-activate an existing club) at the College.
+How do you go about organizing?
+How can SGA recognize you, so you can use the College facilities and obtain a club budget?
+Once the club or organization is recognized and registered, how much funding is available?

 Follow These Five Steps To Start A New Club: